fwmechanic/k_edit/tabs.md

    a common setting.

-   Aside: when viewing files containing all-HTAB indenting, and/or many trailing spaces, the `tabdisp:BIG_BULLET`+`traildisp:SMALL_BULLET` setting can be very visually distracting.
-Users are generally only concerned with these blank-related distinctions when **editing** a file, not when only viewing it.
-Therefore K contains some code which automatically en/disables the visible settings of these switches under many conditions (EX: when viewing non-dirty files; as soon as a buffer is modified, `tabdisp:BIG_BULLET`+`traildisp:SMALL_BULLET` is auto-set so the user is confronted by HTABs and trailin spaces in their full glory).
+   Aside: when viewing files containing all-HTAB indenting, and/or many trailing spaces, the `tabdisp:BIG_BULLET`+`traildisp:SMALL_BULLET` setting combination can be very visually distracting.
+Since users are generally only concerned with these blank-related distinctions when **editing** a file, and not when viewing it, K contains some code which automatically en/disables the visible settings of these switches under many conditions (EX: when viewing non-dirty files; as soon as a buffer is modified, `tabdisp:BIG_BULLET`+`traildisp:SMALL_BULLET` is auto-set so the user is confronted by HTABs and trailin spaces in their full glory).

 From the PWB 2.0 manual: